-[IMPORTANT NOTICE: The Office of the Superintendent of Public Instruction has notified all Washington Colleges and Universities that state regulations for Endorsements are changing and will go into effect on September 1, 2005.
-Students matriculating after fall 2003 will be required to meet these new standards.]
+[IMPORTANT NOTICE: The Office of the Superintendent of Public Instruction has notified all Washington Colleges and Universities that state regulations for Endorsements are changing and will go into effect on September 1, 2008.
+Students matriculating after spring 2008 will be required to meet these new standards.]

 - Biology Secondary

 - Choral Music All Levels

 - Elementary Education (additional credits required)

 - English / Language Arts All Levels

 - English as a Second Language All Levels

-- General Music All Levels

 - Health & Fitness All Levels

-- Instrumental Music All Levels
+- Humanities Middle Level

+- Mathematics Middle Level

 - Mathematics Secondary

+- Science Middle Level

 - Social Studies Secondary

 - Theatre Arts All Levels